-Beloved pub closes when manager pleads guilty for crime
+Beloved pub closes when manager pleads guilty in crime

 WORCESTER, Mass.
-(AP) — A beloved gastro pub is closing the day after its manager plead guilty for lying to federal investigators.
+(AP) — A beloved gastro pub is closing the day after its manager pleaded guilty for lying to federal investigators.

 The Worcester Telegram reports Hangover Pub & Broth restaurant manager Christopher Slavinskas pleaded guilty Thursday in federal court for lying to investigators about a money laundering case.